seapagan/bundle-repo/README.md

     bundlerepo
     ```

-4. The XML output will be written to `packed-repo.xml`, which contains the
+4. By default, the XML output will be written to `packed-repo.xml`, which
-   hierarchical structure and metadata of the repository files.
-This can then be
+   contains the hierarchical structure and metadata of the repository files.
-   passed to an LLM model for analysis (for example, attach the output file to a
+   This can then be passed to an LLM model for analysis (for example, attach the
-   ChatGPT or Claude prompt).
+   output file to a ChatGPT or Claude prompt).
+The filename can be changed using
+   the `--file` or `-f` flag:

+    ```bash
+    bundlerepo user_name/repo_name --file my-repo.xml
+    ```

+    The output file will be written to the current directory unless a path is
+    specified:

+    ```bash
+    bundlerepo user_name/repo_name --file /path/to/output.xml
+    ```

 ## GitHub Token